Convention on the Elimination of All Forms of Discrimination Against Women: CEDAW with UNSCR 1325 and 1820

 A General Comment from the CEDAW committee could strengthen women's advocacy for the full implementation of Resolutions 1325 and 1820 at the country and community levels.
 Conversely, CEDAW's relevance to conflict-affected areas will be underscored further by the two Resolutions.
 In other words, all three international instruments will reinforce each other and be much more effective if used together in leveraging women's human rights.

 Members and ratification

-Out of 195 total countries, 193 are UN member states.
-There are currently 6 UN member states that have not ratified CEDAW: Iran, Palau, Somalia, Sudan, Tonga, and the United States.
-The one UN non-member state that has not acceded to the convention is the Holy See.

 The six UN member states that have not ratified or acceded to the convention are Iran, Palau, Somalia, Sudan, Tonga, and the United States.

 The one UN non-member state that had not acceded to the convention is the Holy See/Vatican City.

 The Republic of China (Taiwan) in 2007 has also ratified the treaty in its legislature, but is unrecognized by the United Nations and is a party to the treaty only unofficially.

 The latest state to have acceded the convention was South Sudan on 30 April 2015.

-CEDAW in the United States

-The United States has made several unsuccessful attempts at ratification in 1988, 1990, 1994, 2000 and 2010.

-However, within the United States, more than 70 cities and counties have adopted CEDAW ordinances or resolutions.
-These diverse cities and counties include Washington, D.C., Los Angeles County, Toledo, Pittsburgh, Miami-Dade County, San Francisco, Cincinnati, Honolulu and many more.
+The United States made several unsuccessful attempts at ratification in 1988, 1990, 1994, 2000 and 2010.
+Within the United States, over 70 cities and local governments have adopted CEDAW ordinances or resolutions.
 The adoption of these measures has spawned a movement for local CEDAW implementation in the U.S.

-Ratifying CEDAW entails a country to have legal obligation to implement its provisions into place and promote gender equality.
-It is important to recognize that while the United States is a signatory to CEDAW, the U.S. Senate has yet to ratify it.
-The treaty was first signed in 1980 by President Jimmy Carter, but it never moved beyond Senate hearings for ratification.
-In 1993, 68 senators signed a letter to President Clinton, asking him to take the necessary steps to ratify CEDAW, and correspondingly, the Clinton State Department finally released CEDAW with four reservations, three understandings, and two declarations on issues such as paid maternity leave, freedom of speech, and comparable worth.
-In 1994, the Senate Foreign Relations Committee reported favorably on the treaty, but the treaty was ultimately put on hold by several Republican senators in the last days of the Congressional session.